-We use a variety of derivative instruments to hedge a portion of our exposure to market risks, including interest rate risk, prepayment risk and extension risk.
+We use a variety of derivative instruments to hedge a portion of our exposure to market risks, including interest rate, prepayment and extension risks.
 The objective of our risk management strategy is to reduce fluctuations in net book value over a range of interest rate scenarios.
 In particular, we attempt to mitigate the risk of the cost of our variable rate liabilities increasing during a period of rising interest rates.
 The principal instruments that we use are interest rate swaps and options to enter into interest rate swaps ("swaptions").
-We also utilize forward contracts for the purchase or sale of agency MBS securities on a generic pool basis, or a TBA contract, and we utilize U.S. Treasury securities and U.S. Treasury futures contracts, primarily through short sales.
-We may also purchase or write put or call options on TBA securities and we may invest in other types of mortgage derivatives, such as interest and principal-only securities.
+We also utilize forward contracts for the purchase or sale of agency MBS securities on a generic pool basis in the TBA market and we utilize U.S. Treasury securities and U.S. Treasury futures contracts, primarily through short sales.
+We may also purchase or write put or call options on TBA securities and invest in mortgage and other types of derivatives, such as interest and principal-only securities.